josemoravilla/josemoravilla/README.md

-My name is Jose Mora, or Jose Mora Villa if you want to call me by my full name.
+Hi!
+My name is Jose Mora.

 I work as a logistics consultant, but I identify more as a development enthusiast.
 I am in charge of implementing business optimization models, from commercial forecasting to minimizing transport route costs.